Pyrdacor/freeserf.net/Issues.md

 - There are too much mines at the same mountain after some time.
 - Mine amount should be limited in relation to food sources.
 Saw games with dozens of mines but only one fisher.
 This should not happen.
 - Sometimes the AI tries very hard to build something in a non-linkable place and burns it down and rebuilds it forever (e.g. a fisher behind the pond).
+  Buildings that can't be connected should never be placed (just to burn them down afterwards).
-- Associated buildings should be well distributed (e.g. each lumberjack should have at least one forester and not one have all).
+- Associated buildings should be well distributed (e.g. each lumberjack should have at least one forester and not one have them all).
+- Associated buildings (e.g. farm + mill) should also be connected directly and not only placed nearby (in some cases the connection between them leads through several flags even if the buildings are close together).
 - Sometimes (with few space) foresters are built far away from lumberjacks.
 This is useless and should be avoided in any case.
 - Rarely captured buildings are not connected to own road system
 - Positions for stocks are not so good any time.
 It should be far away from other stocks and near some production that needs to store goods in a stock (e.g. weapon, gold bars, tools, planks, food, etc).